lizagit/TestPullRequest/README.md

 git checkout -b YourName
 ```

-#### Fix the errors in Homepage.html
+#### Fix the errors in Webpage.html
-Hint:  it says 3 errors, but technically you can only fix 2 in the code .
-The third one you have to add something to your folder .
+Hint:  it says 5 errors, but technically you can only fix 4 in the code .
+The fifth one you have to add something to your folder .

 #### Push your changes to your branch
 ```bash